-Capital costs associated with building infrastructure is five to 10 times more costly in Alaska than in the Lower 48.
+Capital costs associated with building infrastructure is 5 to 10 times more costly in Alaska than in the Lower 48.

-Ongoing maintenance costs are also exponentially higher in rural areas, due to lack of logistical support (i.e. roads), shipping costs, and weather conditions.
-Arctic systems require a more hardened system and rigorous operations and maintenance routines than other climates.
+Ongoing maintenance costs are also exponentially higher in rural areas due to lack of logistical support (i.e. roads), shipping costs, and weather conditions.
+Arctic systems require not only a more hardened system, but also more rigorous operations and maintenance routines than other climates.

 Who owns Quintillion?